Gifts That Provide Income

 Some of the couple’s investments were underperforming, so the annuity provided a way to diversify out of a concentrated stock holding.

 Pam had already planned on leaving the securities to the Conservancy in her will.
-By donating them instead, the couple received a charitable income tax donation—and nearly doubled their annual return.
+By donating them instead, the couple received a charitable income tax deduction—and nearly doubled their annual return.

 “To make one long-term gift is an amazing act of generosity.
 To make multiple lifetime gifts is extraordinary.
 We thank Pam and Allen for their inspirational commitment to the future of the natural world,” says Legacy Club Manager Meg Thomson.